juandeaglio/TCR_JavaScript/README.md

 I'm writing an integration test which just features a simple App JSX structure.
 One that seeks to test the existence of collisions and predictable movement of elements.

+### Where does the movement come from?
 Unit tests test the inner-workings of how new transforms are generated into CSS, testing the correct angle and magnitude of a 2-d vector.
+The correct CSS transform is generated based on HTMLPhysics.

 ## A blog in the works:
 With this project, I'm making a blog.
 I'll upload my deepest inner-most thoughts soon, so that everyone is familiar with the evil magical conjurations required to make such a system.